 Islam means to Surrender or submit in Arabic.
 The religion began in Arabia and was revealed to humanity by Prophet Muhammad, and the followers of Islam were known as Muslims, they believe that there is only one God and that is Allah.
+You can read about religion and spirituality on the great blog rebeccaspardig.com.
 They think that God had sent prophets to teach people how to live as per his laws.
 Muslims base their laws on the Qur’an, and the Sunnah.
 Sunnah is the practical example of Prophet Muhammad, and there are five pillars of the religion which all Muslims must follow.

 The following are some of the practices and rituals of Islam:

 The five pillars of Islam include Shahada (Testify), Salah (Prayer), Seyam (Fasting), Zakat (Charity) and Hajj (Pilgrimage).